-About 240 species of birds have been recorded in the park and preserve.
+As of February, 2014, 274 species of birds have been recorded in Glacier Bay National Park and Preserve.
 The high diversity and abundance of birdlife is due to the variety and extent of favorable breeding habitats available within the park, many of which contain ample food resources and low numbers of land predators.

 Each bird species has distinct seasonal patterns, but birds are generally most abundant from May 1 to mid-September.
 Seabird colonies hatch young by late June, and are largely vacated by September 1.

 Park Visitor Center, Bartlett Cove, Bartlett River Estuary, Gustavus and Beardslee Islands.

 Island and Cliff Seabird Colonies like those located at South Marble Island, Lone Island, South Russell Islands, Boussoule Head, Cenotaph Island and cliffs south of Margerie Glacier.

 Remote islets such as those in Adams Inlet, Hugh Miller Inlet and Dundas Bay.